 Performance during the year: The Company operates a United Kingdom Accreditation Service scheme for environmental management and is certified to the environmental management systems standard ISO 14001:2015.
 The ISO 14001 standard is designed to enhance environmental performance, fulfil compliance obligations and achieve environmental objectives, all of which contribute to the achievement of the Company's KPIs.
-A full recertification assessment was carried out in March 2017 and surveillance audits are carried out twice per year, the last one being conducted in October 2019.
+A full recertification assessment was carried out in March 2020 and surveillance audits are carried out twice per calendar year, the last one being conducted in October 2020.
 Continued certification was confirmed following each audit.

 The Company's carbon footprint reporting framework is certified under the Certified Emissions Measurement and Reduction Scheme for compliance with ISO 14064-1:2006.
-The last full audit was undertaken in November 2019, where continued certification was confirmed.
-Initiatives including the introduction of electric vehicles and the implementation of telematics in all fleet vehicles led to a further improvement in reducing the Company's carbon footprint during the year to 19,453 tonnes (2018: 19,794 tonnes).
-This improvement (combined with Northern Powergrid (Northeast) Limited) demonstrated a carbon footprint reduction of 40% during the first half of the ED1 period, well ahead of the original 10% commitment and in line with the 40% stretch target applied for the 2018/19 Regulatory Year.
+The last full audit was undertaken in August 2020, where continued certification was confirmed.
+Initiatives including the introduction of electric vehicles and continued deployment of a forward looking infra-red camera and an SF6 spectrum imager (which both aid the identification of leaking gas-filled equipment), led to a further improvement in reducing the Company's carbon footprint during the year to 16,576 tonnes (2019: 19,453 tonnes).
+This improvement (combined with Northern Powergrid (Northeast) plc) demonstrated a carbon footprint reduction of 46% at 31 December 2020, well ahead of the original 10% commitment and in line with the 40% stretch target applied for the 2019/20 Regulatory Year.

-In support of the target to further reduce oil and fluid loss, the 2019 annual environmental improvement plan included replacing fluid-filled cables and locating cable fluid leaks more quickly which resulted in a total fluid loss of 18,478 litres (2018: 20,988).
-The total oil and fluid loss target was missed by a small margin due to a number of leaks from underground cables.
-This combined with SF6 gas discharges resulted in a number of incidents being reported to the Environment Agency which contributed to the Company narrowly missing the Environment Incident target.
-In relation to the Business Plan commitment, at 31 March 2019, the Company and its affiliate (Northern Powergrid (Northeast) Limited) had achieved a 36% reduction in oil and fluid loss (relative to 1 April 2015).
-As a consequence, a stretch target of achieving a 47% reduction by the end of the ED1 period was adopted.
+In support of the target to further reduce oil and fluid loss, the 2020 annual environmental improvement plan included replacing fluid-filled cables and locating cable fluid leaks more quickly.
+However, due to a number of cable leaks, the Company reported a total fluid loss of 24,032 litres (2019: 18,478).
+The relevant cables have now been replaced.
+In relation to the Business Plan commitment, at 31 December 2020, the Company and its affiliate (Northern Powergrid (Northeast) plc) had achieved a 41% reduction in oil and fluid loss (relative to 1 April 2015) and in line with achieving a 47% reduction by the end of the ED1 period.

-To maintain its strict policy of environmental protection and legal compliance, the Company continues to assess environmental risks and mitigate threats through programmes of work such as fluid-filled cable replacement, undergrounding overhead lines in areas of outstanding natural beauty, installing flood defences, implementing secondary containment in high risk substations and removing equipment containing polychlorinated biphenyl from the network.
+To maintain its strict policy of environmental protection and legal compliance, the Company continues to assess environmental risks and mitigate threats through programmes of work such as fluid-filled cable replacement, undergrounding overhead lines in areas of outstanding natural beauty, installing flood defences, implementing secondary containment in high-risk substations and removing equipment containing polychlorinated biphenyl from the network.
 Whilst prevention is paramount, in the event the Company's activity does result in a leak or spill, the services of an appointed 24-hour a day environmental response consultancy is used to minimise the effects of any incident.
 In addition to safeguarding the environment from its direct activity, the Company also operates a habitats programme which is aimed at protecting flora and fauna.